ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 This message is called the client's *report*.
 It contains the following fields:

 * `task_id` is the task ID of the task for which the report is intended.
 * `time` is the time at which the report was generated.
-This field is used by the aggregators to ensure the report appears in at most one batch.
-(See
-  {{anti-replay}}.)
 * `nonce` is a random number chosen by the client generating the report.
 This and the timestamp field are used by the aggregators to ensure that each report appears at most once in a batch.
 (See {{anti-replay}}.)